Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Switch Pros Wiring on 5th Gen 4Runner

 For anyone who truly ventures off-grid, I would probably suggest the latter type of power module boxes.
-Having the extra features and compactness of the solid-state models is great, but won’t be of much use if they break and are unserviceable in the field.
+Having the extra features and compactness of the solid-state models is great, but they won’t be of much use if they break and are unserviceable in the field.

-Couldn’t I Just Make My Own Switch Panel?
+Couldn’t I Make My Own Switch Panel?

 Final Overland Equipped Bracket Layout